 The environment surrounding the NGK Group is rapidly changing as environmental issues are becoming more serious on a global scale, geopolitical risks are increasing, digitalization progresses, awareness of ESG issues rises, and values and needs diversify.
 In particular, the automotive industry is undergoing a once-in-a-century transformation which includes the shift to electric vehicles.
 For the NGK Group, which generates approximately 60% of its sales from products for internal combustion engines such as catalytic converter-related products (HONEYCERAM®, DPF, etc.) that purify automotive exhaust gas, the global trend toward EVs is a matter to be addressed with a sense of urgency.
-Despite projections for growth in products for semiconductor manufacturing equipment, ensuring sustainable growth for the NGK Group.
+Despite projections for growth in products for semiconductor manufacturing equipment, ensuring sustainable growth for the NGK Group will require that we develop businesses related to CN and DS that will become the next pillars of growth for the Group.
 We will strengthen this initiative, what we call our Third Foundation, and move forward with the transformation of our business structure, with the ratio of CN/DS-related sales serving as a milestone.